Register for Governmental Approval of Financial Obligations

 As of August 2010, there are 48 municipalities in the ROBEK registry.

-Budgetary troubles which land a municipality in the ROBEK registry are sometimes due to incurred losses from a large event, for example Vågsøy winded up on the ROBEK registry in 2009 following losses after hosting a port-of-call for the Tall Ships' Races, and Narvik and Hattfjelldal were entered into ROBEK after the Terra Securities scandal.
+Budgetary troubles which land a municipality in the ROBEK registry are sometimes due to incurred losses from a large event, for example Vågsøy Municipality ended up on the ROBEK registry in 2009 following losses after hosting a port-of-call for the Tall Ships' Races.
+Narvik Municipality and Hattfjelldal Municipality were entered into ROBEK after the Terra Securities scandal.